 Plus this stuff is cheap.
 It’s cheap compared with other supplements and even cheap compared with regular boring old food.
 I mean if you want to build muscle your calories need to come from somewhere.
 Whey protein is a very affordable type of high efficiency protein (compared with meat, eggs and dairy, which are also high efficiency protein sources).
 Carbohydrates are usually pretty cheap, but the maltodextrin that we’re recommending is extremely cheap.
 Best of all, these simple ingredients we’re recommending don’t just undercut the price of the fanciest and most complicated supplements out there—they perform just as well or better.
 If there were fancier supplements out there that worked better than these we’d tell you about them.
 But there aren’t.

-As far as brands go we’ve done our best to hook you up with the best ones.
+As far as brands go we’ve done our best to hook you up with the most reliable ones offering the best products for the best prices.
 Full transparency: these are affiliate links to Amazon.com, so you’ll earn us around 4% commission if you buy them via the links—which would be fantastic.
-Amazon is reliable and affordable and stock our favourite brands.
-This is what we use.
+This are the supplements we use.
 This is what we tell our members to use.
-You may save some money too, because we’ve tried to hook you up with the best deals we could find.

 I’m going to explain the four different muscle-building powerhouse supplements that we recommend.
 These are hands down the most effective and most thoroughly researched supplements for ectomorphs trying to build lean muscle mass.
 I know this stuff can often be hard to piece together, so at the end of the article I’ll outline the specific protocol we’ve designed so that you know exactly how and when to take all this stuff.

 Oh, and, of course, consult your doctor before beginning any supplement regime that you find on the internet